 A friend of mine said the same thing happens to her at church, and I had to laugh when we both admitted that we hope the people around us don’t think it’s because we’ve done so much sinning throughout the week- ha!

 Right now, we’re in the middle of a series on relationships.
 It’s about relationships with God, relationships with others, setting priorities, and resolving conflicts.
 Our pastor (John Schmidt) found a clever way to demonstrate things by using different-sized moving boxes to illustrate how our priorities should stack up.
 God’s box is three big boxes taped together to make up one, extra-large box.
 From there, they decrease in size: spouse, then kids, then work, then house/car/stuff.
 The smallest box is labeled, hobbies.

-John’s been talking about how easy it is for those “moving boxes” to get jumbled up, and lost in the shuffle, when life gets go-go-goin’ like it tends to do.
+John’s been talking about how easy it is for those “moving boxes” to get jumbled up, and lost in the shuffle, when life gets go-go-going, like it always tends to do.
 Just like when you’re literally moving.
-Boxes always seem to get re-stacked and relocated, and when they end up in the wrong room, it can cause stress and make it really hard to find the things you need.
-I’m such a visual person, so seeing it laid out that way is great, and it makes sense to me why everything would run smoother if I just kept those stacks in the right order.
+Boxes get re-stacked and relocated, and when they end up in the wrong room, it can cause a lot of stress and make it really hard to find the things you need.
+I’m such a visual person, so seeing it laid out that way was great, and it makes sense to me why everything would run smoother if I just kept those stacks in the right order.

 Okay.
 Now on to the moment.

-Right about that time, as I was standing there all goosebump-y and….drippy…(ahem)…that priority/moving box labeled “House/Car/Stuff”, (which was previously perfectly stacked on top of the box beneath it) flew right up and onto the floor…top side down.
+Anywho, right about that time, as I was standing there all goosebump-y, the priority/moving box labeled “House/Car/Stuff”, (which was previously perfectly stacked on top of the box beneath it) flew right up and onto the floor…top side down.
 I scanned the area, looking for a fan, or anything that could’ve blown it over that hard.